Northfear/OpenXcom-vita/README.md

 Download openxcom-data.zip from https://github.com/Northfear/OpenXcom-vita/releases, extract it and copy ```OpenXcom``` folder into ```ux0:data/```.

 Copy content of installed Enemy Unknown folder into ```ux0:data/OpenXcom/UFO``` or/and installed Terror From The Deep into ```ux0:data/OpenXcom/TFTD```.
-You can check README.txt inside each folder for details.
+Check README.txt UFO/TFTD for details about exact game folders that need to be copied.

 [rePatch reDux0](https://github.com/dots-tb/rePatch-reDux0) OR [FdFix](https://github.com/TheOfficialFloW/FdFix) plugin may be required for proper suspend/resume support (only use one at a time).